dlt-hub/dlt/docs/website/blog/2024-04-05-governance-democracy-mesh.md

 ### Want to discuss?

-[Join our slack community](https://dlthub.com/community) to take part in the conversation.
+[Join the dlt slack community](https://dlthub.com/community) to take part in the conversation.